Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Datasets

-\end{itemize} Moreover, we complete our dataset by collecting for each smart contract the block number in which it emits the last event.
+\end{itemize} Moreover, we complete our dataset collecting for each smart contract the block number in which it emits the last event.
 Tab.~\ref{tab:liquidity_pool_dataset} describes the final dataset.

-LP-tokens are ERC-20 (resp.
-BEP-20) compliant tokens, and they are already present in our Tokens Dataset.
-However, our goal is to study standard token and liquidity pools separately.
+Given that LP-tokens are ERC-20 (resp.
+BEP-20) compliant tokens, they are already present in our Tokens Dataset.
+However, our goal is to study standard tokens and liquidity pools separately.
 Thus, as the final step, we get rid of the information related to the LP-tokens from the Tokens Dataset.
-The last line on Tab.~\ref{tab:erc20} reports the number of tokens after getting rid of the LP-tokens.
+The last line on Tab.~\ref{tab:erc20} reports the number of tokens after we get rid of the LP-tokens.

-\section{The Lifetime of Tokens}
+\section{The Lifetime of tokens}

-Our data collection revealed a surprisingly high number of tokens and liquidity pools in Ethereum and BSC.
-Services like CoinGecko~\cite{coingeckoapi} or CoinmarketCap~\cite{coinmarketcap} list about 13,000 cryptocurrencies on 602 centralized and decentralized exchanges in total.
-So, it is unclear what is the role of the large majority of tokens in the blockchain ecosystem.
+Our data collection revealed a surprisingly high number of tokens and liquidity pools on Ethereum and BSC.
+Services like CoinGecko~\cite{coingeckoapi} or CoinmarketCap~\cite{coinmarketcap} list about 13,000 cryptocurrencies on 602 centralized and decentralized exchanges.
+Therefore, it is unclear what is the role of the large majority of tokens in the blockchain ecosystem.

 To obtain a first insight into the characteristics of tokens and liquidity pools, we introduce the concept of \textit{lifetime}.
 We define the lifetime of a token in the following way: A token begins its lifetime at the block where its smart contract has been deployed, while it ends its lifetime in the last block where it emits any Event.
 Similarly, a liquidity pool begins its lifetime at the block where the PairCreated event is emitted, and it ends in the last block where the liquidity pool' smart contract emits any Event.